-With the above in mind, it should be fairly easy to decide which type of backlight would be a better fit for your needs.
+With the above in mind, it should be reasonably easy to decide which type of backlight would be a better fit for your needs.

 If you can’t stand poor contrast, then edge LED would be the more appealing choice, but if you’d rather have a more limited contrast and no unsightly backlight bleed, then a direct LED display would probably be the better pick.

-However, it’s worth noting that many LED displays now come with a feature called local dimming, which allows the display to completely turn off segments of the backlight, thus allowing it to achieve better contrast in some parts of the screen.
+However, it’s worth noting that many LED displays now come with a feature called local dimming, which allows the display to completely turn off segments of the backlight.
+This allows it to achieve better contrast in some parts of the screen.
 Naturally, just how much local dimming helps with improving contrast will vary from model to model.

 It’s Not All About the Backlight!

-As mentioned above, there are several panel types that you’ll find in modern monitors and TVs, and they, too, can affect the image quality.
+As mentioned above, there are several panel types that you’ll find in modern monitors and TVs, and they, too, can affect the quality of the image.

-In short, the panels that you’ll commonly encounter are:
+In short, the type of panels that you will commonly encounter are: